Coriander Chutney (Indian Cilantro Chutney)

 1 Spoon or spatula

-- 2 cups fresh coriander cilantro leaves, cleaned and roughly chopped
+- 2 cups fresh coriander cilantro leaves, washed and cleaned

-- 1/4 cup roasted chana dal roasted Bengal gram
+- ¼ cup roasted chana dal Bengal gram

-- 1/2 cup cold water adjust for desired consistency
+- ½ cup cold water adjust for consistency

 Prepare the Chutney Base by adding green chilies, roasted chana dal, chopped ginger, and cumin seeds to a grinder jar.